Online Bin Packing with Predictions: Profile Packing

 \subsection{Analysis of \pp}

-We first show that in the ideal setting of error-free prediction, \pp is near-optimal.
-We will use this result in the analysis of the algorithm in the realistic setting of erroneous predictions.
-We denote by $\epsilon$ any fixed constant less than 0.2.
-We define $m$ to be any constant such that $m \geq 3\tau_k k/\epsilon$.
+We first show that in the ideal setting of error-free prediction, \pp is near-optimal (Lemma~\ref{th:no-error}).
+This result will be very useful in the analysis of the more realistic setting of erroneous predictions (Theorem~\ref{th:consistent}).
+We denote by $\epsilon$ any fixed constant less than 0.5, and in order to achieve consistency equal to $1+\epsilon$, it will suffice to define $m$ to be such that $m \geq 3\tau_k k/\epsilon$, as will become evident in the proof of Lemma~\ref{th:no-error}.
+Given that $k$ (and thus $\tau_k$) and $\epsilon$ are constants, $m$ is also a constant.